yousean-ai/UGS/Connecting-the-Controller.md

+UGS connects to controllers either through a serial connection (typically through a USB serial port on your machine), or a network connection.

+UGS has different drivers for each type of connection.
+The default driver, `JSerialComm`, is for serial connections.
+These connections require a port and a baud rate to connect to the controller.
+There are also drivers for direct TCP connections (`TCP`), WebSocket connections (`WebSocket`) for connecting to controllers over a network.

+**Note:** Another serial driver `JSSC` is available, which uses the JSSC library.
+Most users should use `JSerialComm`.

-Connecting UGS to a controller such as Grbl / TinyG / g2core / Smoothie requires that the correct firmware, port and speed be selected for USB connections, or the correct firmware, host and tcp port for network based connections.
+Connecting UGS to a serial controller such as Grbl, TinyG, g2core, or Smoothie requires that the correct firmware, port, and baud rate for serial connections are set.
+Connecting to network based controllers such as FluidNC requires the correct firmware, host, and TCP port for network based connections.

+### Serial ports

-If you don't know what which port to connect to, generally it can be determined by [downloading Arduino](https://www.arduino.cc/en/main/software), and then selecting each port (Tools -> Port) then going to the serial monitor (Tools -> Serial Monitor), until you get a screen that shows some output that looks like coordinates, some help text, or some version information.
+If you don't know which serial port to connect to, generally it can be determined by [downloading Arduino](https://www.arduino.cc/en/main/software), and then selecting each port (**Tools** -> **Port**) then going to the serial monitor (**Tools** -> **Serial Monitor**), until you get a screen that shows some output that looks like coordinates, some help text, or some version information.

 This process can also be used to rule out damaged or faulty boards, however, each type of board will have its own troubleshooting instructions for that.
 Board handling must be done with extreme care.
 Modern circuit boards have many components easily destroyed through static electricity.

 ## Grbl
-### Grbl + USB
+### Grbl over serial USB
 The following information assumes connection to an official Arduino Uno board via a USB port, with a standard Grbl hex file.
 Some low cost Arduino clones have trouble, notably those using a `CH340` type chip.
 The official boards use a different chip which typically works straight away.
 Unofficial Grbl downloads and custom builds may use different speed settings.

 Port: Varies slightly for each OS and style of Arduino board.